A Fun Hudson Valley Ski Weekend With Kids

 I immediately saw the benefits of new grooming equipment.
 Despite single-digit temperatures, the slopes all had a slight crunchy but very skiable corduroy.

-I’ve been told their weekend ski classes can be large, but on a cold Friday, thing were slow enough that Tiny Traveler went out on her own with an instructor in the morning and with three kids and two instructors in the afternoon.
+I’ve been told their weekend ski classes for kids can be large, but on a cold Friday, thing were slow enough that Tiny Traveler went out on her own with an instructor in the morning and with three kids and two instructors in the afternoon.

 The mountain has several long, winding green slopes and the instructors actually got Tiny Traveler, a capable but nervous skier, off the bunny slope and onto a ski lift and real ski run for the first time.